Show by Label

 First Power Up

-I connected the 12V rail to my Lab Power Supply to keep an eye on the current and used a jumper to select the frequency ranges, and watched for the relays clicking, which they did.
+I connected the 12V rail to my Lab Power Supply to keep an eye on the current and used a jumper to select the frequency ranges, and listened for the relays clicking, which they did.

 By then I could use the current shunt power supply for the SG505 and use that from now on.
 While checking the voltages, I noticed that the +17 could no longer be adjusted higher than 16.4V, so I lowered the -17V to also 16.4V to have symmetry.
 I need to investigate that in more detail later on, but I now had the 12V rail and the +/- 16.4V rails.

 I then added the three potmeter connections and used my DSO to look at the generator output.
-Nothing, just some weird low frequency flopping of the trace.
-That smelled of a bad connection in the overall loop so I hunted for bad soldered parts.
+Nothing, just some weird very low frequency flopping of the trace.
+That smelled of a bad connection in the overall loop so I hunted for poorly soldered parts.
 It took a while adding some flux (here we go again) and using either the heat gun or my solder iron to go over all the possible parts.
 Eventually I found the culprit and was presented by a beautiful sine wave.
 The frequency setting worked, the vernier worked and the frequency ranges worked as well.

 With that result, I can now investigate and test the output amplifier and that's next on the list.